What is ethylene oxide?

 It undergoes molecular rearrangement on heating to form acetaldehyde.

-It is symmetrical epoxide that is reduced by lithium aluminum hydride to form ethyl alcohol.
 For unsymmetrical epoxides, the main product is more highly substituted alcohol.
 It is readily reduced to the corresponding alkenes by t-phosphines.

 In presence of dilute sulfuric acid, it dimerizes to form dioxan.
 Dioxan is a useful solvent for cryoscopic and ebullioscopy work.